studioloft/studioloft.github.io/_posts/2025-11-02-panel-types.md

 ---
 layout: post
-title: Panel Types
-description: In today’s fast-paced tech world, productivity is a skill that every coder and tech enthusiast needs to thrive.
-From managing projects to balancing personal development, effective time management allows you to stay focused, reduce stress, and maximize your output.
+title: The Ultimate Display Technology Comparison (2025)
+description: From pixels to perfection — the definitive 2025 guide to choosing the right display technology for your needs.
-date: 2025-11-01 15:01:35 +0400
+date: 2025-11-01 15:01:35 +0300
 image: '/images/content/panels.png'
 tags: [Technology]
 tags_color: '#3eb99a'
 ---

-### The Ultimate Display Technology Comparison (2025)

 Choosing a display isn’t just about screen size or price.
 Underneath the glass lies a web of different technologies — each with its own strengths in color, contrast, speed, and durability.
 Whether you’re gaming competitively, editing HDR video, or reading e-books outdoors, the panel type matters more than the marketing buzzwords.

 This guide breaks down the most common display technologies, from classic CRTs to cutting-edge MicroLED, and explains which are best suited to specific tasks.

-⸻

 ### The Big Picture: Comparing Modern Display Technologies
 ![Workflow](/images/content/panels.png)
-*Monitor Comparison Table*
+*Monitor Comparison Table, click to enlarge*

 ### 🎨 For Creatives: Color Accuracy & Editing